Hyde Park, Perth: Locality

-Hyde Park is in the City of Vincent.
-It has a lake feature in the middle which is separated into two basins.
-The park is popular with people walking around, weddings, picnics and barbeques.
+Hyde Park has a lake feature in the middle that is separated into two basins.
+The park is popular with people walking, weddings, picnics and barbeques.
 The park has 17 zones that are available to hire for events.

 Hyde Park Fair

 The Hyde Park Fair is held annually in the park, and is one of Perth's longest running free community events.
 The event was originally known as the Hyde Park Festival, and was first held in 1968.
 The Festival ended in 1985, but was resurrected in 1988 as the Hyde Park Fair, run by the Rotary Club of North Perth.